 Some of the key differences between Firefox and Tor browser are the following:

-• Disk Avoidance.
-By default, the Tor browser doesn't write web-related data (such as cookies and local storage) to the disk.
+- Disk Avoidance.
+By default, the Tor browser doesn't write web-related data (such as cookies and local storage) to disk.
 This minimizes traces left on the device after a browsing session.

-• HTTPS Everywhere.
-The Tor browser has the HTTPS Everywhere browser extension included and enabled by default to ensure connections to websites are secure via HTTPS whenever possible.
+- HTTPS Everywhere.
+The Tor browser includes the HTTPS Everywhere browser extension, which is enabled by default to ensure connections to websites are secure via HTTPS whenever possible.

 What is the Tor browser's user agent?